P4G Seoul Summit Adopts Seoul Declaration, Calls for Cooperation on Climate Crisis

-Anchor: A two-day global climate summit hosted by South Korea has wrapped up.
-Before the closure, nearly 70 global leaders and the heads of international organizations participating in the summit adopted the Seoul Declaration highlighting international cooperation to overcome the climate crisis.
+Anchor: A two-day global climate summit hosted online by South Korea has wrapped up.
+Wrapping up the Partnering for Green Growth and Global Goals 2030, or P4G, summit, some 70 global leaders and the heads of international organizations participating in the event adopted the Seoul Declaration highlighting international cooperation to overcome the climate crisis.

 Moon Gwang-lip has more.

-Report: Global leaders taking part in the 2021 P4G Seoul Summit adopted the Seoul Declaration at the end of the two-day summit on Monday night.
+"Now the president of the Republic of Korea will introduce the declaration."

-The declaration reflects the participating countries and international organizations’ grave perception of the climate crisis and outlines the international community’s will to overcome it.
+Global leaders taking part in the 2021 P4G Seoul Summit adopted the Seoul Declaration Monday night, wrapping up the two-day online event.

-Specifically, the countries and organizations agreed to make active concerted efforts to maintain a temperature increase below one-point-five degrees Celsius, accelerate energy transformation toward the phasing out of coal and respond to ocean plastic pollution.
+"The leaders agreed that the climate crisis is an issue not only affecting our environment but also affecting our economy, society, security and human rights, and then shared an understanding that the COVID-19 crisis should also be overcome through green recovery.
+Green recovery is about keeping the temperature increase below one-point-five degrees Celsius compared to pre-industrial levels, as a way to implement the Paris Agreement."

-They also agreed that the climate crisis is not only an environmental problem but also an issue that affects the economy, society, security and human rights.
-They also reached a consensus that the COVID-19 pandemic needs to be overcome through green renewal.
+The participating countries and organizations agreed to exert concerted efforts to accelerate energy transformation toward the phasing out of coal and respond to ocean plastic pollution.

 Businesses were also called upon to further prioritize their ESG, or environmental, social and governance, objectives, while the role of civil society in addressing climate issues was further highlighted.